alexander-russell/folder-searcher/README.md

 2. The above command will give you a list of folders, separated by a semicolon.
 Clone this repository into any of these directories.
 For example, I use `C:\Users\<user>\Documents\PowerShell\Modules`.

+3. Rename the cloned folder from `folder-searcher` to `FolderSearcher`.

 3. Continue to setup below

 ## Setup